How To Fix Orbital Sander Slows Down? (8 PROVEN Fixes!)

 Why Orbital Sander Rotor Get Damaged?

-Orbital sander rotors can get damaged due to several reasons.
-Some of them are manufacturing faults that need to fix by sending them to a repair center and some can fix with simple tricks.
+Some of them are manufacturing faults that need to be fixed by sending them to a repair center and some can fix with simple tricks.

-Here’re the main reasons for the orbital sander rotor not working properly,
+Here are the main reasons for the orbital sander rotor not working properly,

 • Dust and dirt on the rotor and blades